Dragon 32/64

-The Dragon 32 and Dragon 64 are home computers that were built in the 1980s.
-The Dragons are very similar to the TRS-80 Color Computer, and were produced for the European market by Dragon Data, Ltd., initially in Swansea, Wales before moving to Port Talbot, Wales (until 1984) and by Eurohard S.A. in Casar de Cáceres, Spain (from 1984 to 1987), and for the US market by Tano of New Orleans, Louisiana.
+The Dragon 32 and Dragon 64 are 8-bit home computers that were built in the 1980s.
+The Dragons are very similar to the TRS-80 Color Computer, and were produced for the European market by Dragon Data, Ltd., initially in Swansea, Wales, before moving to Port Talbot, Wales (until 1984), and by Eurohard S.A. in Casar de Cáceres, Spain (from 1984 to 1987), and for the US market by Tano Corporation of New Orleans, Louisiana.
 The model numbers reflect the primary difference between the two machines, which have 32 and 64 kilobytes of RAM, respectively.